ioBroker/ioBroker.js-controller/docs/en/config/multihost.md

 On the main system, the newly created host then appears under Hosts.

-If not, please reboot both hosts. first the master, then the slave.
+If that does not happen please reboot both hosts. first the master, then the slave.

 ## Multihost with different subnets
 ** If both ioBroker hosts are on different subnets, ...